Heat pushes Kansas City-area high school football to later start times

 LIBERTY, Mo. – – The usual football Friday with the chill in the air turned to a muggy Late Night Friday Night Lights, as kickoff times were pushed back to 8 p.m. or later.

-But the hottest day in record in more than a decade didn’t keep students away at Liberty for a pregame tailgate.
+But the hottest day on record in more than a decade didn’t keep students away at Liberty for a pregame tailgate.

 “It was hotter earlier but it’s getting good now, we got some shade in it’s going to be a good night,” seniors Dawson Harmon and Alex Piscari said.

-Fans who filed in when gates opened at 7:30 appreciative of the later start as well.
+Fans who filed in when gates opened at 7:30 were appreciative of the later start as well.

 “I’m glad they put it back an hour and a half so it’s not quite as bad it was 91 or something when we came in,” Stanton Olson said.

-Athletic Directors making decision on start times weren’t just concerned with the thermometer reading but instead what it says on a device known as a wet bulb.
+Athletic Directors making decisions on start times weren’t just concerned with the thermometer reading but instead what it says on a device known as a wet bulb.

 “It takes a number of things into account the temperature the humidity, heat index and spits out a number for us so when it’s 92 or higher we will not be outdoors whatsoever,” Liberty Athletic Director Jason Cahill said.